Asset Pricing in Pre-trained Transformer: Empirical results

 \subsubsection{Transformer}

-Table~\ref{tab:invest_perform5311_ch3} presents the investing performance of equal weighted (EW) portfolios, for both sign signal and sign signal with softmax filter strategies.
-For the strategy without the softmax filter, none of the models have an annualized return higher than the one in the buy-and-hold strategy and no significant difference between the annualized return of each model.
-In addition, the Sortino ratio indicates that only Model ‘Trans3’,’ Trans7’ and ‘Trans8’ surpass the buy-and-hold benchmark, and Model ‘Trans7’ (the proposed model with 7 heads) outperforms all other models in the pre-COVID testing period.
-However, the proposed pretrained Transformer models significantly outperform the benchmark models as well as the buy-and-hold strategy (BHE) during the extreme market fluctuation (2112 and 2212) according to the Sortino ratio, which supports the findings in Section~\ref{subsec:Model performance of Transformer_ch3} that the proposed models perform better during the extreme market conditions.
-The ‘Trans6’ (with 6 heads) edges out Model ‘Trans7’ to become the best model in ‘2112’ and ‘2212’ in the sign signal for the EW portfolio group.\\
+Table~\ref{tab:invest_perform5311_ch3} presents the investing performance of equal-weighted (EW) portfolios under the static transaction cost scenario, for both sign signal and sign signal with softmax filter strategies.
+For the strategy without the softmax filter, none of the models has an annualized return higher than the one in the buy-and-hold strategy, and there is no significant difference between the annualized returns of each model during the Pre–COVID-19 Period (1911).
+In addition, the Sortino ratio indicates that only Models ‘P\_Trans\_H2’, ‘P\_Trans\_H7’, and ‘C\_Trans\_H1’ surpass the buy-and-hold benchmark, and Model ‘P\_Trans\_H7’ (the proposed model with 7 heads) outperforms all other models during the pre-COVID testing period.
+However, the proposed pre-trained Transformer models significantly outperform the benchmark models as well as the buy-and-hold strategy (BHE) during the extreme market fluctuation (2112 and 2212) according to the Sortino ratio, which supports the findings in Section~\ref{subsec:Model performance of Transformer_ch3} that the proposed models perform better during the extreme market conditions.
+The ‘P\_Trans\_H6’ (with 6 heads) edges out Model ‘P\_Trans\_H7’ to become the best model in ‘2112’ and ‘2212’ in the sign signal for the equal-weighted portfolio group.\\

-From the back testing results of the softmax filter for the EW portfolio, the softmax filter generally increases the annualized returns for all models in all periods.
-With the signal filter, all models’ annualized returns perform slightly greater than the buy-and-hold strategy in the testing period of ‘2112’.
-And most of the models' annualized returns in the rest of the two periods excel to the buy-and-hold benchmarks.
-Whereas it does not lower the downside risks and eliminates the advantage of the proposed models and the difference between models.
+From the back testing results of the softmax filter for the equal-weighted portfolio considering the static transaction cost, the softmax filter generally increases the annualized returns for all models in all periods.
+With the signal filter, all models’ annualized returns perform slightly better than the buy-and-hold strategy in the testing period of ‘2112’.
+And most of the models' annualized returns in the rest of the two periods excel the buy-and-hold benchmarks.
+Whereas it does not significantly lower the downside risks, it eliminates the advantage of the proposed models and the difference between models. \\